 As a world leading company, Google watches carefully how search behaviour changes.
 Every so often, Google announces a new standard that web designers have to aspire to, in order to improve customer experiences on websites.
-They recently announced a new “standard” that websites will have to reach by May 2021, called “Core Web Vitals”.
+They recently announced a new “standard” that websites will have to reach, that is rolling out globally from June 2021, called “Core Web Vitals”.

 You will remember a few years ago when everyone had to ensure their website would render on a mobile phone.
 Everyone rushed to make their websites “responsive.”
 Then we had to move from http:// to https:// to keep our credit card details secure when we enter payment details.